Reconnect Weekends Ltd needs to gather and use certain information about individuals in order to ensure high quality service for all partners.

 In certain circumstances, the GDPR allows personal data to be disclosed to law enforcement agencies without the consent of the data subject.

-Under these circumstances, Coaching to Reconnect will disclose requested data.
+Under these circumstances, Reconnect Weekends Ltd will disclose requested data.
 However, the data controllers will ensure the request is legitimate, seeking assistance from legal advisors where necessary.

 How we use data and how to exercise rights

-Where users and customers have opted in, Coaching to Reconnect collects different types of information about customers and users for the following main reasons:
+Where users and customers have opted in, Reconnect Weekends Ltd collects different types of information about customers and users for the following main reasons: